 \section{Introduction}

 Computational topology is a field at the intersection of mathematics (algebraic topology) and computer science (algorithms and computational geometry).
 In recent years, the use of techniques from computational topology in application domains has been on the rise~\cite{ahmed2014local, giusti2015clique, le2015simplicial}.
 Furthermore, persistence diagrams can be used to reconstruct different types of simplicial complexes, which can be used to represent geometric objects and point clouds~\cite{turner2014persistent, belton2018learning}.
-These results provide new avenues to explore object classification and recognition in new an enlightening ways.
+These results provide new avenues to explore object classification and recognition in new and enlightening ways.
 More generally, current research is applying techniques from computational topology to big data.
-Computing distances between a set of persistence diagrams using a linear number of computations per diagram, however, can be computationally expensive.
-To address the expense, preliminary work by Kerber and Nigmetov~\cite{mk2018spanners} looked at understanding the space of persistence diagrams through building a cover tree of a set of diagrams.
-To reduce the complexity of comparing a query diagram to a set of diagrams, Fabio and Ferri represent persistence diagrams as complex polynomials and compare the persistence diagrams using complex vectors storing coefficients for the polynomials \cite{di2015comparing}.
+Computing the distance from a query diagram to a set of persistence diagrams using a linear number of computations, however, can be computationally expensive since computing the bottleneck distance between two diagrams requires $O(m^{1.5}\log m)$ time for $m$ points \cite{Kerber16}.
+To address the expense, preliminary work by Kerber and Nigmetov~\cite{mk2018spanners} looked at understanding the space of persistence diagrams through building a cover tree of a set of diagrams but are not able to offer worst-case performance guarantees due to the doubling dimension.
+To reduce the complexity of comparing a query diagram to a set of diagrams, Fabio and Ferri represented persistence diagrams as complex polynomials and compared the persistence diagrams using complex vectors storing coefficients for the polynomials \cite{di2015comparing}.